 To utilize hydrogen energy, there are still issues with regard to safety, economic feasibility, and efficient transportability and storage.
 To solve these issues, Energy Carriers, such as Ammonia, Liquid hydrogen, and Organic hydrides, have been developed.
 Among these Energy Carriers, Ammonia contains the highest density of hydrogen, has ease of liquefaction, and able to be directly combusted without releasing CO2.
 Also, Ammonia is utilized as fertilizer and chemical feedstock, and its supply chain is already established commercially in the world.
 This is the reason why Ammonia has advantages over the other Energy Carriers.

 Status of Ammonia Related Technology Development and Future Market as Energy Carrier

-In addition, JGC has joined the Green Ammonia Consortium which has been established to promote ammonia as an energy carrier, and has been supporting work in the area of CO2 free Ammonia supply.
+In addition, JGC has joined the Clean Fuel Ammonia Association which has been established to promote ammonia as an energy carrier, and has been supporting work in the area of clean Ammonia supply especially.

 - *Cross Ministerial Strategic Innovation Promotion Program

 The Overall technical research and development Innovation Council is not bound by the traditional sectionalism of individual ministries and seeks new paths toward achieving innovation and technical progress.

 Further, in October 2020, the "Interim Report by Public-Private Council for the Introduction of Ammonia as a Fuel" was established, which JGC is participating as a member.
 The "Public-Private Interim Report on the Introduction of Ammonia as a Fuel" released in February 2021 also presented a roadmap for the introduction of ammonia as a fuel, with a target of 3 million tons per year by 2030 and 30 million tons per year in Japan by 2050.

 Aiming at High Efficiency Synthesis and Stable Production of Green Ammonia